 - Written Statement of Purpose

-Applicants for the Master of Fine Arts Program who make it to the second stage of the admissions process must present themselves for an interview on-campus or at a professional conference.
+Applicants for the Master of Fine Arts Program must present themselves for an interview on-campus or at a professional conference.
 Applicants are strongly encouraged to interview on-campus and to tour the Cedar City area and the professional affiliate organizations.
-The Program Director will contact those applicants who make it to this stage to set up an interview.
+Please contact the Program Director for specific dates for interviews.

 Applicants for the Master of Arts Program (Online) are also encouraged to interview on-campus and to tour the Cedar City area and the professional affiliate organizations, but are only required to have a telephone interview.